mongodb/docs/source/core/aggregation.rst

-operators up to and including the first :aggregator:`$group` or :aggregator:`$sort` to each shard using the results received from the shards. [#match-sharding]_ Then, a second pipeline on the :option:`mongos` runs.
+operators up to and including the first :aggregator:`$group` or :aggregator:`$sort` to each shard using the results received from the shards. [#match-sharding]_ Then, a second pipeline on the :program:`mongos` runs.
 This pipeline consists of the first :aggregator:`$group` or :aggregator:`$sort` and any remaining pipeline operators

-The :option:`mongos` pipeline merges :aggregator:`$sort` operations
+The :program:`mongos` pipeline merges :aggregator:`$sort` operations
 from the shards.
 The :aggregator:`$group`, brings any “sub-totals” from the shards and combines them: in some cases these may be structures.
-For example, the :expression:`$avg` expression maintains a total and count for each shard; the :option:`mongos` combines these values and then divides.
+For example, the :expression:`$avg` expression maintains a total and count for each shard; the :program:`mongos` combines these values and then divides.

 .. [#match-sharding] If an early :aggregator:`$match` can exclude